Pension Sharing on Divorce

 It should however be noted that “value of benefits” does not simply mean “amount of income”.
-It is generally more expensive to provide a pension income to woman than to a man of the same age as women tend to live longer than men on average.
+For example, it is generally more expensive to provide a pension income to woman than to a man of the same age as women tend to live longer than men on average.
 Equalising the capital value of pension benefits between husband and wife may therefore result in an unequal pension income split between them, post divorce.

 There are two main types of pension share post divorce: